Is your VPN being blocked by your ISP, university, work, or airplane firewall?

 How VPNs are Blocked

-Firewalls use advanced software to perform Deep Packet Inspection (DPI) which can analyze the type and destination of every data packet traversing the network.
+Firewalls use advanced software to perform this analysis.
+IT professionals call this Deep Packet Inspection (DPI) which can analyze the type and destination of every data packet traversing the network.

 But here’s the key: If you can disguise your VPN traffic as regular web browser traffic, you can make it impossible for a network to block your VPN (unless they’re willing to block all https browser traffic.
 Not likely).